 So what is the aim of the CET, as conceived by the UGC?

-• To maintain professional standards based on merit and transparency;
+8226; To maintain professional standards based on merit and transparency;

-• To get rid of the multiplicity of tests that put physical, mental and financial burden on the students;
+8226; To get rid of the multiplicity of tests that put physical, mental and financial burden on the students;

 This provokes some pertinent queries:

-• Does the present system lack professional standard, merit and transparency;
+8226; Does the present system lack professional standard, merit and transparency;

-• Is multiplicity of tests indeed detrimental;
+8226; Is multiplicity of tests indeed detrimental;

-• Is the UGC, through its present Act, entitled to take over the functioning of the universities;
+8226; Is the UGC, through its present Act, entitled to take over the functioning of the universities;

 While all academic institutions must base their admission tests on uniform standard, merit and transparency, any move to take over their functioning and entrust it to an outside agency would be an ill-conceived plan, beset with serious fallouts.
 The recent leak of CAT question papers for admission to management institutes bears eloquent testimony to this fact.
-Further, the uniformity of standards should be introduced during the course, not at the entrance tests which are mostly based on a common curriculum (10+2 level).
+Further, the uniformity of standards should be introduced during the course, not at the entrance tests which are mostly based on a common curriculum 102 level.

 Moreover, what if someone misses a single, centralised entrance test due to certain unavoidable circumstances such as illness, law and order situation or a national calamity.
 He will have to wait another year to take the test.
-And even in the new plan, an engineering aspirant will have to sit for quite a few tests — JEE for IITs, AIEEE for central universities and SLEEE for each State university.
+And even in the new plan, an engineering aspirant will have to sit for quite a few tests 8212; JEE for IITs, AIEEE for central universities and SLEEE for each State university.

-The UGC’s dangerous adventure, if unchecked, will reduce the universities to mere vegetative bodies.
-This hardly augurs well for academic well-being and lofty ideals of higher education — which can be achieved only if universities remain reasonably free and unfettered from stifling bureaucratic restrictions so as to serve as fountainheads of creativity, wisdom and knowledge.
+The UGC8217;s dangerous adventure, if unchecked, will reduce the universities to mere vegetative bodies.
+This hardly augurs well for academic well-being and lofty ideals of higher education 8212; which can be achieved only if universities remain reasonably free and unfettered from stifling bureaucratic restrictions so as to serve as fountainheads of creativity, wisdom and knowledge.
 Clearly, the proposed CET is a blatant attempt to defile the sanctity and ethos of these temples of higher education and to reduce their status to a mere appendage, subservient to a government body of questionable intent, controlled more by bureaucrats than by academicians.

 Similarly, in the second apex court judgement of August 14, 2003, in the case related to the Islamic Academy, the court has stated that it is only concerned with the rights and obligations of the private unaided institutions run by the minorities and non-minorities.
 Hence, where is the implicit or explicit directive in the two judgements that warrant such a move by the UGC?